 2. Create Buyer Persona Profiles

-An ideal buyer persona is a detailed profile of your ideal customer or supporter.
+An ideal buyer persona is a detailed profile of your ideal constituent or supporter.
 It gets you in their shoes, so you can be in touch with the challenges and thinking that bring them into the buyer's journey.

 3. Focus on Content